 4. Breathe through your mouth.

-5. Gently ins ert the spout of the kettle in to the right nasal passage.
+5. Gently ins ert the spout of the neti pot in to the right nasal passage.

-7. Tilt the pitcher so that water begins to flow from the left nasal passage.
+7. Tilt the pot so that water begins to flow from the left nasal passage.

-8. Adjust the position of the kettle and the sinus irrigation by raising your elbow.
+8. Adjust the position of the neti pot and the flow of the saline solution by raising your elbow.

-9. Pour half of the solution into one nasal passage, then remove the kettle spout.
+9. Pour half of the solution into one nasal passage, then remove the spout.

-10. Important: Gradually increase the amount of saline solution poured into one nasal passage to a full cup per nasal passage.
+Important: Gradually increase the amount of saline solution poured into one nasal passage to a full cup.

-11. Return your head to an upright position and allow the remaining water to drain from your nose on its own.
+10. Return your head to an upright position and allow the remaining water to drain from your nose.

-12. Gently remove the mucus from your nose.
+11. Gently remove any remaining mucus from your nose.

-14. After completing the procedure, stand up straight, pinch the right nasal passage with your finger and do 10 intense exhalations with the left nostril (as in Kapalabhati).
+13. After completing the procedure, stand up straight, pinch the right nasal passage with your finger, and do 10 intense exhalations through the left nostril (as in Kapalabhati).

-If you feel that water has remained in your sinuses, tilt your body forward, then tilt your head to the right and pinch your right nostril, take 10 intense exhalations and then repeat the procedure on the left side.
-Then bring your head back to the center and take 10 deep breaths with both nostrils.
+If you feel that water remains in your sinuses, tilt your body forward, then tilt your head to the right and pinch your right nostril.
+Take 10 intense exhalations and then repeat the procedure on the left side.
+Then bring your head back to the center and take 10 deep breaths through both nostrils.

 You can also remove water from the sinuses by performing an intense inclined exhalation.
-To do this, spread your legs a little wider, pinch your right nostril, and lean forward slightly as you exhale, repeating five times on the right side, then five times on the left.
-Finish with a bend and several deep exhalations through both nostrils.
+To do this, spread your legs slightly, pinch your right nostril, and lean forward slightly as you exhale.
+Repeat this five times on the right side, then five times on the left.
+Finish with a forward bend and several deep exhalations through both nostrils.

-Important: In the summer, perform nasal irrigation 40 minutes before going outdoors, and in cooler weather - two hours before going outdoors to avoid hypothermia of the sinuses, as moisture may remain in the sinuses for some time.
+Important: In the summer, perform nasal irrigation 40 minutes before going outdoors.
+In cooler weather, wait two hours before going outdoors to avoid hypothermia of the sinuses, as moisture may remain for some time.

-Milk (dugdha-neeti) or ghee oil (ghrita-neeti) can also be used instead of saline solution, but these variations are done on the advice of a competent teacher.
+Milk (dugdha-neti) or ghee oil (ghrita-neti) can be used instead of saline solution, but these variations should be done under the guidance of a competent teacher.

-Jala Neti is an excellent auxiliary practice before pranayamas, meditations and Hatha Yoga complexes.
-Nose washing is also included in a number of other shatkarmas such as Vamana and Shankhaprakshalana.
+Jala-neti is an excellent preparatory practice before pranayamas, meditations, and Hatha Yoga complexes.
+Nose washing is also included in a number of other shatkarmas, such as vamana and shankhaprakshalana.

 Answers to frequently asked questions about Jala Neti

-Jala-neti can be done every day, a few times a week or as needed, the frequency is up to you.
-But you should not do nasal irrigation every day for a long period of time, it is important to take breaks unless otherwise recommended by an experienced teacher.
-In case of colds and allergies, it is allowed to do the practice more than once a day.
-In case of allergic diseases, it is better to perform the practice before the onset of pollinosis, and to use it with caution during periods of exacerbation.
+Jala-neti can be done every day, a few times a week, or as needed – the frequency is up to you.
+However, avoid doing nasal irrigation every day for extended periods; it is important to take breaks unless otherwise recommended by an experienced teacher.
+In cases of colds and allergies, it is permissible to do the practice more than once a day.
+For allergic conditions, it's best to perform the practice before the onset of allergy season and to use it with caution during periods of exacerbation.

-The best time for purification is in the morning, although the practice can be done at any other time, but it is not recommended to do Jala Neti immediately after a meal.
+The best time for purification is in the morning, although the practice can be done at any other time.
+Avoid doing jala-neti immediately after a meal.

 Jala neti should not be performed by people with or prone to ear infections